pyflosic/pyflosic/INSTALL.md

 $ pip3 install h5py
 ```

-To check which versions you have installed you might can use
+To check which versions you have installed you can use

 ```bash
 $ python3 python_package_versions.py